-It’s believed that this symbol goes way back to some pagan beliefs, but was Christianised later.
-Some also claim that the symbol was commonly used by priestesses and druidesses.
+It’s believed that this Irish symbol goes way back to pagan times but was Christianised later.
+Some also claim that priestesses and druidesses commonly used the symbol.
 Thus, they profess that the energy of the sun was also invoked by a female spirit.

 A practice that was associated with the symbol included a cauldron that belonged to the Tuatha de Dannan.
 The association was featured in a tale in which Gwion stole drops of inspiration.
 Thus, bards used to drink three drops of the cauldron as an attribute to Gwion.

-While being kind of unpopular, Rainbows remain one of the symbols of Ireland.
-Yet, it’s not that recognised like the rest of the other Celtic symbols.
-That’s also because there is not a lot of inclusion of that symbol throughout history.
-However, it’s quite significant in the tales of the Leprechauns; one of the main symbols of Ireland as well.
+Rainbows are one of the most famous symbols of Ireland.
+Yet, they are not as well recognised as other Irish symbols.
+That’s also because there is not a lot of inclusion of the symbol throughout history.
+However, rainbows are quite significant in the tales of the Leprechauns, one of the main symbols of Ireland.

-Rainbows signify hope and goals within the Celtic cultures.
+Rainbows are used as Irish symbols of hope and goals within Celtic cultures.
 The origin of this belief goes back to, again, the Leprechauns.
-It’S a tiny elf-like creature that was popular for being a skilful sly.
-Leprechauns loved money and materialistic goods, so they sold people fake promises in exchange for goods.
-It was popular in tales that when leprechauns convinced people to track down the end of the rainbow.
-They promised them to find hidden gold pots and other treasures.
-In exchange, they get whatever they wanted.
+They are tiny elf-like creatures that were popular for being skilful and sly.
+Leprechauns loved money and materialistic goods, so they sold people fake promises in exchange for their belongings.

-But, wait.
+But wait.
 Do rainbows actually have an end?
-Exactly, its something you will never get.
+Well, not exactly.
 However, people still kept trying, hoping they would get there.
-That is the story of how the rainbows became the symbols of goals.
-It signifies your attempts to pursue your dreams and reach them someday.
+That is the story of how the rainbows became the symbols of Ireland and the goals of the Irish people.
+It signifies the attempts to pursue your dreams and hopefully reach them someday.

 Unlike their female counterparts, mermen were rare and had hideous pig-like features.
-Moreover, they are all known to be members of the Sidhe or the Irish fairy world.
+Moreover, they are all known to be members of the Sidhe, or the Irish fairy world.
 They lived on the lands found beneath the waves of the ocean.
-Many regions around Ireland regarded them as signs of death and doom.
+Many regions around Ireland regarded them as Irish symbols of death and doom.

-While their names mean the sea-maids, they look nothing like the world-wide known mermaids.
-They are basically human beings with some distinct features.
-But, they don’t possess tails as mermaids do.
+While their names mean sea-maids, they look nothing like the standard mermaids known throughout the world.
+They are basically human beings with some distinct features that separate them from us, and they don’t possess the tails as most mermaids do.

-Some images features the Irish merrow quite like humans but with wider and flatter feet.
+Some images feature the Irish merrows quite like humans but with broader and flatter feet.
 They also had thin webs interlaced between their fingers.
 To travel through the currents of the ocean, they wore red capes made from feathers.
-However, some of them took the shapes of the seals until they reach the shores.

-While some regions feared them, others believed they were beautiful.
-There were also some notions that mortals married those creatures.
+While some regions feared Merrows and Selkies, others believed they were beautiful.
+There have also been tales where mortals married these creatures.
 This explains why some Irish families claim to be descendants of the merrows.